attractivechaos/kann/README.md

 * CPU only.
 As such, KANN is **not** intended for training huge neural networks.

-* No out-of-box bidirectional RNNs and seq2seq models.
+* No seq2seq.
 No batch normalization.

 * Verbose APIs for training RNNs.